anebz/papers/Spinning up in deep RL/Introduction to RL/01_key_concepts_rl.md

 #### 3.2.1.
 Categorical policies

-IT's a classifier over discrete actions, the NN design is the same as for a classification task.
+It's a classifier over discrete actions, the NN design is the same as for a classification task.
 The input is the observation, a number of layers (convolutional, densely-connected), and then a final linear layer giving you logits for each action, and a softmax to convert logits into probabilities.

 Given the probabilities for each action, Tensorflow has built-in tools for sampling.